isomerpages/moe-yuyingsec/_useful-links/For Students/School Fees & Financial Assistance.md

 MOE-FAS 2023 application is now open.
 You can apply [**online**](https://go.gov.sg/moe-efas).
 Alternatively, you can download the [**MOE FAS application form**](/files/MOE-FAS-Application-Form-Sep2022.pdf) or collect a copy at your child’s school.
 Submit the completed form directly to the school.

 Please refer to this attachment for the step-by-step guide on how to redeem FAS Transitlink Evouchers.

+[TransitLink\_Evoucher\_Redemption\_Process.pdf](http://transitlink_evoucher_redemption_process.pdf/) (Note: pdf not found)

+You may refer here to the MOE FAS website for more information.